Heritage Incentives Scheme

 - up to $15,000 for not-for-profit organisations.

-Applicants must own a heritage place (property) entered on the Brisbane City Council Heritage Register.
+Applicants must own a heritage place (property) entered on Brisbane City Council's Local Heritage Places online.

-Owners are ineligible if they have modified the subject heritage place in a detrimental manner after it was entered on the heritage register.
+Owners are ineligible if they have modified the subject heritage place in a detrimental manner after it was entered on Local Heritage Places online.
 Governments (including their agencies or instrumentalities), statutory bodies and authorities are also ineligible.

 Owners can apply for a grant at any time before starting their project.
 Grant payments for each heritage place cannot exceed the applicable maximum amount over two consecutive financial years.